parroit/parroit.github.com/_posts/2014-06-14-gulp-jsxify-transpile-your-html-templates-to-react-jsx-files.md

 templates, even if not used.
 When you start to have a bunch of widgets, this start to cause circular dependency, breaking my project.

+So, I solve this problem by checking each file code for used tags, and only include used one.
+It was easy, because each tag match a key in my plugin option.

+Good, circular dependency resolved!

+### Second problem: React handle all html5 tags

+I lied, it was not resolved: in first iteration, I always include React as a default dependency in produced js files, because it is used to traspile all html5 tags.

+This was fine, by it is now causing problem, because I now have a lot of tag that doesn't directly map to a key in my option file.

+So I revert to check if a tag is one of html5 or a custom one:
+To do this, I used practical